 “Reading is the gateway for children that makes all other learning possible.” – Barack Obama

 At Fox Hill, we believe that all of our children can become fluent readers.
 Through our systematic and synthetic phonics programme (Little Wandle Letters and Sounds Revised), we aim for children to master reading and writing as they progress through the school.
-This, in turn, will equip them with the toolkit needed to read for meaning and pleasure and for reading to become a lifelong habit.
+This, in turn, will equip them with the toolkit needed to read for meaning and pleasure and for reading to become a lifelong, independent habit.

 We value reading as a crucial life skill and it is our goal for all children to leave our school reading independently, confidently and for meaning.
 We know that reading not only holds the key to the rest of the curriculum but also has a huge impact on children’s self-esteem and future life chances.